mite-standard/mite_data/README.md

 For more information, visit the [MITE Data Standard Organization page](https://github.com/mite-standard) or read our [publication]( https://doi.org/10.1093/nar/gkaf969).

+### MITE Accession Reservation

+You can reserve MITE Accession IDs for your to-be-published manuscript.
+Please read more about it in [this issue](https://github.com/mite-standard/mite_data/issues/132).

 ## Documentation

 This repository contains the **single source of truth** of the Minimum Information about a Tailoring Enzyme (MITE) database.